IBM/cis-integration/cis_manual_steps.md

 ```
 where APP_DOMAIN is the hostname of your Code Engine application.

-Second, create a trigger that maps your applcations hostname with an action.
-For your trigger URL append `/*` to the end.
-For example, in our case the hostname would be `gcat-interns-rock.com/*`.
+Second, create a trigger that maps your applications hostname with an action.
+For example, in our case the hostname would be `gcat-interns-rock.com`.
 Select the action you just created.